-- 2.11In The Netherlands, variable le vels of disturbance have been apparent for feeding and roosting birds (Spaans et al. 1998).
-At Oosterbierum, (Winkelman 1992a) found significantly smaller numbers of feeding and roosting birds within the wind farm and surrounding area when the turbines we re operational, with effects observed up to 500m from wind turbines for Eurasian curlew.
-Other species affected to differing distances were mallard (Anas platyrhynchos), tufted duck (Aythya fuligula), Eurasian oystercatcher, European golden plover (Pluvialis apricaria), Eurasian coot (Fulica atra), northern lapwing, common gull (Larus canus), herring gull (Larus argentatus).
+In The Netherlands, variable levels of disturbance have been apparent for feeding and roosting birds (Spaans et al. 1998a).
+At Oosterbierum, Winkelman (1992a) found significantly smaller numbers of feeding and roosting birds within the wind farm and surrounding area when the turbines were operational, with effects observed up to 500m from wind turbines for Eurasian curlew.
+Other species affected to differing distances were mallard Anas platyrhynchos, tufted duck Aythya fuligula, Eurasian oystercatcher, European golden plover Pluvialis apricaria, Eurasian coot Fulica atra, northern lapwing, common gull Larus canus and herring gull Larus argentatus.
 During construction and partial operation, similar effects were observed for all but mallard, Eurasian oystercatcher and common gull.
-In addition, no disturbance effects were demonstrated for black-headed gull (Larus ridibundus), common starling (Sturnus vulgaris) or crows (Corvidae).
-However, it was not possible to separate the effects of the wind farm from any other contemporary changes in the absence of a reference area, which limits the usefulness of this study. - 2.12Studies at Urk, The Netherlands (Winkelman 1989) found decreases within the wind farm area in winter, which extended to 300m away from the wind farm, for mallard, tufted duck, common pochard (Aythya ferina) and common goldeneye (Bucephala clangula), but little or no effect on great-crested grebe (Podiceps cristatus), Eurasian coot, common gull, or gulls combined (Laridae), and increased numbers of black-headed gull and greater scaup (Aythya marila) in the wind farm area.
-Most results for swans and geese were inconclusive, except for whooper swan which decreased in one year of the study.
+In addition, no disturbance effects were demonstrated for black-headed gull Larus ridibundus, common starling Sturnus vulgaris or crows Corvidae.
+However, it was not possible to separate the effects of the wind farm from any other contemporary changes in the absence of a reference area, which limits the usefulness of this study.

+Studies at Urk, The Netherlands (Winkelman 1989) found decreases within the wind farm area in winter, which extended to 300m away from the wind farm, for mallard, tufted duck, common pochard Aythya ferina and common goldeneye Bucephala clangula.
+There was little or no effect on great-crested grebe(Podiceps cristatus, Eurasian coot, common gull, or gulls combined and increased numbers of black-headed gull and greater scaup Aythya marila in the wind farm area.
+Most results for swans and geese were inconclusive, except for whooper swan Cygnus cygnus, which decreased in one year of the study.
 The results were confounded by severe weather in the year prior to construction, followed by two mild winters post-construction.
-However, studies at Overgaard, in Denmark, estimated effective proportionate loss of habitat amounting to 1-2.5% of the area previously used by feeding whooper swans, as a result of disturbance displaceme nt due to turbines (Larsen & Clausen 1998, Clausen et al. 1999). - 2.13 Avoidance behaviour by pink-footed geese in relation to a suite of physical landscape variables, including wind turbines, was studied in Denmark (Larsen & Madsen 2000).
+However, studies at Overgaard, in Denmark, estimated effective proportionate loss of habitat amounting to 1-2.5% of the area previously used by feeding whooper swans due to disturbance displacement by turbines (Larsen & Clausen 1998, Clausen & Larsen 1999).

+Avoidance behaviour by pink-footed geese Anser brachyrhynchus in relation to a suite of physical landscape variables, including wind turbines, was studied in Denmark (Larsen & Madsen 2000).
 The authors observed an interesting difference in avoidance behaviour in response to wind farm layout and indicated a cumulative effect of additional wind farms in reducing the habitat available to feeding geese.
 The avoidance distance in response to wind farm layouts in lines and in clusters were ca 100m and ca 200m respectively and geese did not enter the area between turbines arranged in a cluster.
-Linear arrays of wind turbines tended to be sited alongside roads or other features already avoided (e.g. Gill et al. 1996), whereas wind clusters tended to be sited on open farmland.
+Linear arrays of wind turbines tended to be sited alongside roads or other features already avoided (eg Gill et al. 1996), whereas wind clusters tended to be sited on open farmland.